tanmaysingha/ESPNet/README.md

 To understand the metrics used for model performance evaluation, please  refer here: https://www.cityscapes-dataset.com/benchmarks/#pixel-level-results

 ## Transfer Learning
 For performance comparison, we trained few off-line and real-time existing models under same configuration and compared their performance with ESPNet.
 Some existing models require the use of ImageNet pretrained models to initialize their weights.
-DEtails will be given soon.
+Details will be given soon.

 ## Requirements for Project
 * TensorFlow 2.1